 Hillary Clinton is also a person that should be partially blamed for Iraq

-Though it is really not fair to put the entire blame on one party.
-Critics will say that Hillary Clinton, the current Democratic front-runner for President is to blame for the Benghazi incident and the fact that she was in support for using force against Iraq in 2003.
+It is really not fair to put the entire blame on one party.
+Critics will say that Hillary Clinton, the now former Democratic nominee for President is to blame for the Benghazi incident and the fact that she was in support for using force against Iraq in 2003.
 That is true that she did support the use of force on Iraq and even this writer agrees that she has her flaws.
-But it has consistently been mostly Republican neo-cons such as Senator Lindsey Graham of South Carolina that think the US needs boots on the ground to battle ISIS.
+But it has consistently been mostly Republican neoconservatives such as Senator Lindsey Graham of South Carolina that think the US needs boots on the ground to battle ISIS.
 That is an entirely different issue and I’m not so sure that the US can afford to send forces to Syria to battle ISIS.
 The invasion of Iraq is the very thing that gave rise to an organization such as this.

 Dennis Kucinich has been proven right about Libya